flipz357/flipz357.github.io/index.md

 Even though classification is a task that seems straightforward, our choice of evaluation metric for testing the performance of a classifier can differ from case to case.
 Here's some classic questions:

-- should we use this metric or that?
+- should we use this metric or that? what does that metric actually measure?
 - why do researchers compare annotators with metric a, but systems with metric b?
-- what does it mean, when a data set is "imbalanced", how should this affect the selection of an evaluation metric?

 I've written two notes on this topic.
 One is an analysis of false friends: *Macro F1 and macro F1* (no typo!), here's the [paper](https://arxiv.org/abs/1911.03347).
 Then there are [some refined teaching notes (pdf)](https://raw.githubusercontent.com/flipz357/flipz357.github.io/main/assets/pdf/metric_primer.pdf) that I wrote during my teaching, triggered by re-occuring discussions with students in reading groups.